-NOTE: To view the reports directly from the GigaVUE-FM settings, ensure that the pop-up blocker settings on your browser are disabled.
-This will allow you to view the reports without downloading.
+To view the reports directly from the GigaVUE-FM settings, ensure that the pop-up blocker settings on your browser is disabled.
+This allows you to view the reports without downloading.
 The reports will be available on a separate page.